 Pursuant to 36 C.F.R. § 261.50(e), the following persons are exempt from this Order:

-- Any federal, state or local officer, or member of an organized rescue or firefighting force, in the performance of an official duty;
+2. Any Federal, State, or Local Officer, or member of an organized rescue or firefighting resource in the performance of an official duty.

 - All US Forest Service Orders in the Pike-San Isabel National Forests & Cimarron and Comanche National Grasslands region